-Sick leave would be available from discharge from hospital to two weeks from discharge or until medical clearance to go back to work is given from a physician, whichever is later.
+Full-time benefited employees are eligible for paid maternity leave to be used from discharge from hospital up to 80 hours, which does not need to be used consecutively.
+After these 80 hours of paid maternity leave are used, employees can use sick time until medical clearance to go back to work is given from a physician.
 Documentation from a physician may be requested by Management.

-After the sick leave process has been followed as stated above, vacation leave or unpaid leave may be used.
+After the 80 hours of paid maternity and the sick leave process has been followed as stated above, vacation leave or unpaid leave may be used.
 The total paid and unpaid leave under this policy is not to exceed 12 weeks which corresponds to the amount of time authorized by Family Medical Leave Act (FMLA).
 See the Department of Labor's website, www.dol.gov, for full details related to FMLA.